itom-project/plugins/ThorlabsCCS/docs/thorlabsCCS.rst

 * itom setup 4.0.0: This plugin has been compiled using the ThorlabsOSASW SDK 2.90
 * itom setup 4.1.0: This plugin has been compiled using the ThorlabsOSASW SDK 2.90
 * itom setup 4.3.0: This plugin has been compiled using the ThorlabsOSASW SDK 3.31
+* itom setup 5.0.0: This plugin has been compiled using the ThorlabsOSASW SDK 3.36